 ROCKVILLE CENTRE, N.Y.
-(AP) — A Roman Catholic priest in New York is stepping away from his official duties while diocese officials investigate allegations of sexual abuse and unwanted physical contact dating to the 1980s.
+(AP) — A Roman Catholic priest accused of sexual abuse and unwanted physical contact dating to the 1980s is stepping away from his official duties while diocese officials investigate the allegations.

-Newsday reports the Diocese of Rockville Center, which covers New York’s Long Island, will be looking into the allegations against Msgr.
-William Breslawski, who has been serving as the pastor of the Church of Saint Anthony of Padua in Rocky Point, New York.
+Newsday reported the Diocese of Rockville Center, which covers Long Island, will be looking into the allegations against Msgr.
+William Breslawski, who has been serving as the pastor of the Church of St. Anthony of Padua in Rocky Point, New York.

-The diocese said a letter had come on Sept.
-25 accusing Breslawski of sexually abusing a middle-school-age child in 1980 and referencing a previous complaint about it that had been made in 2002.
-Another complaint in 2002 said Breslawski had unwanted contact with an adult in 1984.
+The diocese said a letter had come Sept.
+25 accusing Breslawski of sexually abusing a relative of the writer’s, a middle-school-age child, and referenced a previous complaint about it that had been made in 2002.

-A message left at Breslawski’s church was not returned.
+A message seeking comment from Breslawski, left at his church office by The Associated Press, was not returned.

 This story has been updated to change an incorrect reference to the sexual abuse of a “boy” to “middle-school-age child.”
 The gender of the victim isn’t mentioned in the letter.

 Information from: Newsday, http://www.newsday.com